Skip to main content

 Use Case

-Use this template for chat-style agents that need low-latency streaming, thread history, and real-time user interaction.
+Use this lifecycle for chat-style agents that need low-latency streaming, thread history, and real-time user interaction.

 Prerequisites